 5. Piriformis Syndrome Could Cause Hip Pain

 With the piriformis syndrome, hip pain involves the nerves.
 The piriformis muscle, which connects the lower spine to your thigh bones, presses against the sciatic nerve.
+This is the nerve that runs from your spinal cord, butt, and down each leg.
+The pain here can be intense and affect anywhere from your hip and butt to the back of the legs.
+The sharp and burning sensation may get worse with physical activity.

 Everyday activities can cause piriformis syndrome.
 If you sit all day at work, you’re at a higher risk.
 The same goes for lifting heavy objects or poor posture.
 Recovery includes anti-inflammatory drugs, rest, and warm or cold packs.
 Regular exercise is the key to pain management.
 Plus, a physical therapist can show you helpful stretches.6